aduh95/schwifty-markdown/README.md

 The syntax is described on the [PlantUML website](http://PlantUML.com/).

-**N.B.:** As PlantUML rendering requires to call a Java dependency, the process might be slow depending of your machine (about 47 times slower than yUML rendering on my computer).
+**N.B.:** As PlantUML rendering requires to call a Java dependency, the process might be slow depending of your machine (about 20 times slower than yUML rendering on my computer).
 All the rendering is done locally, you don't need a network access to work with your diagrams.

-**N.B.:** The PlantUML project is not published on `npm`, which means Schwifty must embed a JAR archive of the project, and this archive is not guaranteed to be the last version available.
-You can update it manually by typing `schwifty --update-dependencies`.

 **N.B.:** The only supported extension for PlantUML diagrams is `.pu`.
 If you think I should add support more file extensions, please raise an issue or submit